ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 # Create an EVM Subnet on a Local Network

 To learn how to develop a subnet, the first step is to create a local subnet so that you can experience it freely without too much constraints.
 [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) provides such a utility.

 :::info

 Avalanche-CLI is very early in its lifecycle.
 It will evolve rapidly over the coming weeks and months.
 Until we achieve our first mature release, we are not committed to preserving backwards compatibility.
 Commands may be renamed or removed in future versions.
-Please check this page and [project](https://github.com/ava-labs/avalanche-cli) often.
+Examples and their output may become outdated.
+Please check this page and [the github project](https://github.com/ava-labs/avalanche-cli) often and run through the commands to experience them.

 :::

 ## Quickstart

 Launch your own custom subnet:

 ```bash
 go install github.com/ava-labs/avalanche-cli@latest
 avalanche subnet create <subnetName>